South Dakota Court Records

 Eligibility Requirements to Expunge or Seal a Criminal Record in South Dakota

-According to the provisions of South Dakota state laws, in order for courts to consider a petition to seal, the requestor or record holder must be at least 75 years old and have not committed an offense in ten years.
+According to the provisions of South Dakota state laws, in order for courts to consider a petition to seal, the requester or record holder must be at least 75 years old and have not committed an offense in ten years.
 However, under certain conditions, the court may consider a petition to expunge a criminal record even if all eligibility requirements are not met.
 The Director of the Bureau of Criminal Statistics may order the erasure of information and records of:

 - Individuals who are dead